tdwg/dwc/docs/rdf/index.md

 </rdf:RDF>
 ```

 In this document, the following formatting conventions will be used.
-Full IRIs will be shown in Courier type and enclosed in angle brackets, e.g.,
+Full IRIs will be enclosed in angle brackets, e.g.,

 ```
 <http://bioimages.vanderbilt.edu/contact/kirchoff#coblea>